breimanntools/aaanalysis/README.rst

 Contributions
 =============
 We appreciate bug reports, feature requests, or updates on documentation and code.
-For details, please refer to our `CONTRIBUTING.rst <https://github.com/breimanntools/aaanalysis/blob/master/CONTRIBUTING.rst>`_.
-This guide includes not only specifics about `AAanalysis`, but also software development hacks such as ChatGPT prompts.
+For details, please refer to `CONTRIBUTING.rst <https://github.com/breimanntools/aaanalysis/blob/master/CONTRIBUTING.rst>`_.
+This guide includes not only specifics about `AAanalysis`, but also ChatGPT prompts for software development.
 For further questions or suggestions, please email stephanbreimann@gmail.com.

 Citations